 What keeps you coming back when it comes to blogging?

-I talked about this from the perspective of my history in the post "Using Anime to Take a Stand."
-That post talked about why I started this site.
-But that post doesn't talk about why I selected blogging over other platforms, like pure Twitter, or Facebook, or other platforms.
+I talked about this in terms of my history in the post “Using Anime to Take a Stand.”
+That post talked in detail about why I started this site.
+But that post doesn’t talk about why I selected blogging over other platforms, like pure Twitter, or Facebook, or other platforms.
 Or even just writing novels.
 I think there are two ways to answer this question.

 - I enjoy watching anime, but not many people in my geographically close circle do.
 So, if I want to share the experience, if I want to (as the tagline says) celebrate “amazing moments in anime,” then I need a platform like a blog.
 Novels only provide indirect feedback (reviews).
 Facebook and Twitter aren’t bad, but I have to watch them with both eyes because I don’t control the platform, and toxicity can explode at any moment.